aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

 1. **Install Unity3D 2019 or Unity 2020**
   * Use the instructions on Unity website for installing: [Unity Hub Installation](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html)
+  * Don't open the Unity project yet as we still need to download and build dependencies!
 2. **Install external dependencies**
   * MacOS: **Run the script `downloadAndSetupUnityDependencies.sh` in your terminal**
   * Windows: TODO